Skip to Content

 Move Player - Players Menu

-Drag to Target: With the mouse held down, drag the player up to the section tabs (the labeled tabs at the top of the SwissSys window that show each section’s name and player count).
+2. Drag to Target: With the mouse button held down, drag the player up to the section tabs at the top of the SwissSys window.
+The mouse cursor will turn into a “hand with document” icon when you reach those tabs.
 Hover over the tab of the section you want to move the player into.

-Drop: Release the mouse button while over the target section tab.
-SwissSys will move the player to that section.
+3. Drop: Release the mouse button while over the target section’s tab.

 Operation Types